Los Algodones “Molar City” in Mexico: Your Guide to Getting Dental Implants and More

 Once you have chosen a dental clinic, there are still some other aspects of your trip to consider.
 It can be helpful to have someone accompany you, especially if you’ll be sedated for your treatment.
 Here is a quick guide to some other things you’ll need to think about.

-There are a number of ways to reach the border.
+There are a number of ways to reach the border (if coming from the US).
 Most people drive, but you can also fly to nearby Yuma International Airport and then take a taxi or public transport to the border.
 You can see the position of the border crossing in relation to Yuma and Los Algodones in the map below:

 Here are approximate driving times from nearby cities: